Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 **CONGRATULATIONS!** You have executed your first Arduino program!

 ## Add an external LED
-As you undoubtedly know, LEDs are designed to be connected with positive voltage on one side and negative voltage on the other.
+As you undoubtedly know, LEDs are designed to be connected with positive voltage on the + side and ground or negative voltage on the - side.
 If this rule is not followed, the LED will either not work or burn up.
-Also you will need a 300 or 220 ohm resistor in series to prevent burning out the LED.
+Also you will need a 300 or 220 ohm resistor in series to prevent burning out the LED and prevent damaging the Arduino Nano.
 - https://makecode.adafruit.com/learnsystem/pins-tutorial/devices/led-connections

 ![alt text](https://pxt.azureedge.net/blob/03fec9ac9dbaee9f745ae2beda43fc15119c1c20/static/cp/learn/pins-tutorial/devices/led-polarity.jpg "Adafruit.com polarity of LED")